JeffJetton/greenclust/README.md

 ## [1] 1.398205e-137
 ```

 Note that `greencut()` also includes the r-squared and p-value for that particular clustering level as vector attributes.
-If you prefer a different cut point, but still would like to have these attributes, you can override automatic selection by specifying either `k` (number of clusters) or `h` (height, or 1 - r-squared):
+If you want a different cut point, but would still like to have these attributes, you can override automatic selection by specifying either `k` (number of clusters) or `h` (height, or 1 - r-squared):

 ``` r
 greencut(grc, k=3)